helm/helm-www/content/en/docs/helm/helm_install.md

       --repo string                                chart repository url where to locate the requested chart --set stringArray                            set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --set-file stringArray                       set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
+      --set-json stringArray                       set JSON values on the command line (can specify multiple or separate values with commas: key1=jsonval1,key2=jsonval2)
       --set-string stringArray                     set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --skip-crds                                  if set, no CRDs will be installed.
 By default, CRDs are installed if not already present
       --timeout duration                           time to wait for any individual Kubernetes operation (like Jobs for hooks) (default 5m0s)